 Amongst a number of philosophies he had for life, Babe would say, “You just can’t beat the person who never gives up.”

-Note: If you enjoyed “The Babe Ruth story – a snapshot biography”, please consider supporting Historical Snapshots with a donation.
-To donate, please visit our Patreon page at https://www.patreon.com/historicalsnapshots or, for one-time contributions, our Ko-fi page at https://ko-fi.com/historicalsnapshots.
+If you enjoyed “The Babe Ruth story – a snapshot biography”, please consider supporting Historical Snapshots with a contribution.
+To contribute, please visit our Patreon page at https://www.patreon.com/historicalsnapshots or, for one-time contributions, our Ko-fi page at https://ko-fi.com/historicalsnapshots.
 Your support is much appreciated